openstack-archive/syntribos/README.rst

 Debug Logs
 ~~~~~~~~~~

-Debug logs include details about HTTP requests and responses, and other debugging
+Debug logs include details about HTTP requests, HTTP responses, and other
-information like errors and warnings across the project.
-The default path where
+debugging information such as errors and warnings across the project.
+The
-debug logs are saved is ``.syntribos/logs/``.
-Debug logs are arranged in
+path where debug logs are saved by default is ``.syntribos/logs/``.
-directories based on the timestamp and in these directories, in files named
+Debug logs are arranged in directories based on the timestamp in these
-according to the templates.
+directories and files are named according to the templates.

 For example: